 Any parent will be catapulted into a world of uncertainty as soon as they’re told they have a child who is born with physical and emotional difficulties.

-Children will always have to deal with different things, but differences in childhood will always manifest themselves into negative adult behaviour and sibling rivalry.
-There will be times when a parent needs to spend more time with a child with special needs, but otherwise, it’s important siblings are treated equally.
+Children will always have to deal with different things but being treated differently in childhood will always manifest itself into negative adult behaviour and sibling rivalry.
+There will be times when a parent needs to spend more time with a child with special needs, but otherwise it’s important siblings are treated equally.